How are reductions in decibels (dB) and sound levels perceived?

 How a sound reduction is perceived also depends on the nature of the sound.

-- Smooth and low-frequency sounds (such as ventilation systems or motor noise) require a greater dB reduction to be noticeable.
+- Steady, low-frequency sounds (such as ventilation systems or engine noise) require a greater reduction in dB to be noticeable.

-- Sudden and high-frequency sounds (such as sharp voices or metallic noises) feel more subdued even with a small reduction in volume.
+- Sudden and high-frequency sounds (such as sharp voices or metallic sounds) feel more muffled even with a smaller reduction in sound.

-In environments where background noise is a challenge, such as open offices and restaurants, even a small dB reduction can make a big difference in acoustic comfort.
+In environments where background noise is a challenge, such as open-plan offices and restaurants, even a small dB reduction can make a big difference to sound comfort.

-Sound absorption and soundproofing – What is the difference?
+Sound absorption and sound insulation – what is the difference?

-Creating a pleasant and effective sound environment often requires a combination of sound absorption and soundproofing.
+Creating a pleasant and effective sound environment often requires a combination of sound absorption and sound insulation.

 Sound absorption

-Reduces sound reflections within a room using materials such as acoustic panels, carpets, and curtains.
-These help reduce reverberation and create a more comfortable acoustic environment.
+Reduces sound reflections within a room by using materials such as acoustic panels, carpets, and curtains.
+These help to reduce reverberation and create more pleasant acoustics.

-Focuses on blocking sound from transferring between rooms or from external noise sources.
-This involves using high-density materials such as soundproof doors, windows, walls, and floors.
+Focuses on blocking sound from being transmitted between different rooms or from external noise sources.
+High-density materials are used here, such as soundproof doors, windows, walls, and floors.

-Examples of how soundproofing and sound absorption are used together
+Examples of how sound insulation and sound absorption are used together

-- In office environments, sound-absorbing screens and fabric-covered furniture reduce echo and background noise.
-At the same time, soundproof doors and windows prevent sound from entering from outside.
+- In office environments, sound-absorbing screens and furniture with textiles are used to reduce echo and background noise.
+At the same time, soundproof doors and windows are installed to prevent sound from entering from outside.

-- In restaurants, acoustic panels and sound-absorbing ceilings reduce the noise level, while heavy curtains and dampening flooring materials contribute to improved acoustic comfort.
+- In restaurants, acoustic panels and sound-absorbing ceilings reduce noise levels, while heavy curtains and sound-absorbing flooring materials contribute to better sound comfort.

-- In recording studios and home theaters, both soundproofing and sound absorption are used to block external noise and enhance sound quality within the room.
+- In recording studios and home theaters, both sound insulation and sound absorption are used to block outside noise and improve sound quality in the room.

-The environment and room characteristics affect the sound experience
+The environment and the room's impact on the sound experience

-How much a dB reduction affects the sound experience also depends on the size of the room and its acoustic characteristics.
+The extent to which a dB reduction affects the sound experience also depends on the size and acoustic properties of the room.

-- In large, open spaces such as conference rooms or restaurants, even a relatively small reduction in sound level can make a significant difference.
-Reduced reflections from walls and ceilings contribute to a more pleasant atmosphere.
+- In large, open spaces such as conference rooms or restaurants, a relatively small reduction in sound level can make a big difference.
+Here, reduced reflections from walls and ceilings can contribute to a more pleasant atmosphere.

-- In small rooms with hard surfaces, such as kitchens or bathrooms, the sound level can still be high despite a dB reduction.
-This is because the sound reflects between surfaces and creates long reverberation.
+- In small rooms with hard surfaces, such as kitchens or bathrooms, the sound level can still be high despite dB reduction.
+This is because the sound is reflected between surfaces and creates a long reverberation.

-How to adapt sound control to the room
+How do you adapt sound absorption to the room?

-To manage different types of spaces, the right combination of sound-absorbing and soundproofing measures is required.
+To handle different types of spaces, the right combination of sound-absorbing and sound-insulating measures is required.

 - Acoustic ceilings and wall panels reduce sound reflections in larger rooms with a lot of reverberation.